JetBrains/kotlin-web-site/docs/topics/gradle/gradle-compilation-and-caches.md

 >
 {type="warning"}

-Build reports contain the durations of different compilation phases and reasons why compilation couldn't be incremental.
+Build reports contain the durations of different compilation phases and any reasons why compilation couldn't be incremental.
 Use build reports to investigate performance issues when the compilation time is too long or when it differs for the same project.

-Kotlin build reports help investigate problems with build performance more efficiently than [Gradle build scans](https://scans.gradle.com/) that have a single Gradle task as the unit of granularity.
+Kotlin build reports help you to investigate problems with build performance more efficiently than with [Gradle build scans](https://scans.gradle.com/) that have a single Gradle task as the unit of granularity.

 There are two common cases that analyzing build reports for long-running compilations can help you resolve: